snehitak20/shark-bait/README.md

 ## Usage

 To navigate this webpage, click one of the links in the navigation bar that will lead you to the appropriate area of the website.

+## Credits

+The original code was given by UC Berkeley Extension, Coding Bootcamp.

 ## Reflection